 A famous “School of Rock” scene shows Black at a blackboard, diagramming the history of rock ’n’ roll.

-In a recent interview in Dallas, Black similarly acted out two teenagers discussing the shock and denial of Freddie Mercury’s sexual identity.
+While in Dallas, Black unfurled his signature comedy chops as he acted out the voices of two teenage boys debating the shock and denial of Freddie Mercury’s sexual identity.

 “No, man.
 They’re not talking about that kind of queen.
 They’re talking about the Queen of England.”